 Main Program (Academic Preparation)

-The IALC’s Main Program (Academic Preparation) program focuses on preparing students with the language and academic skills needed to study successfully at universities and colleges within the U.S.
+The IALC’s Main Program (Academic Preparation) focuses on preparing students with the language and academic skills needed to study successfully at universities and colleges within the U.S.

 The Main Program offers five 8-week sessions per year and six levels of language instruction, from beginning to high advanced.
 Students who successfully complete level 5 (the advanced level) meet the language proficiency requirement to enter WSU as an undergraduate.
 Students who successfully complete level 6 (high advanced) meet the language proficiency requirement for entry to WSU’s Graduate School.
-Completion of levels 5 and 6 may be used instead of TOEFL for admissions purposes.
+Completion of levels 5 and 6 may be used instead of TOEFL for admissions to WSU.

 The IALC’s Main Program consists of 21-24 hours of instruction per week.
 Academic courses include Reading/Composition, Listening/Speaking, Grammar, Academic Listening (which focuses on lecture comprehension) and Academic Writing (which focuses on research writing).
 Students may also choose elective courses in such areas as pronunciation, English through film, conversation, and TOEFL preparation.

 Part-time study is not available to students with F-1 visas.
 If you have an F-1 visa, you must be enrolled full time.

 The Institutional TOEFL is given by WSU Testing Services each session.
 The TOEFL may only be taken by IALC students in level 3 or above.